csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2024-01-01-managing-disks-on-linux.md

 ```

 * These files do not contain stored content in the traditional sense.
 Instead, their content is the interface they provide to the underlying hardware or kernel feature.
 * b means they are block devices.
-There are also pipes sockets and speacial interfaces like /dev/null /dev/zero /dev/random.
+There are also pipes sockets and speacial interfaces like `/dev/null` `/dev/zero` and `/dev/random`.

 ```
 [acs@rhel9-4 ~]$ sudo hexdump /dev/sda | head -n 10